ravig31/low-latency-league/README.md

 ## Why this approach?

 Like mentioned, real limit order books are not uniformly populated across the theoretical price range.
-Resting liquidity tends to cluster (or “bunch”) in a relatively narrow band around the prevailing mid / last traded price.
+Resting liquidity tends to bunch in a relatively narrow band around the prevailing market price.
 Far‑away price levels are either empty or thin.
 This empirical skew lets us bias the in‑memory layout toward:

 1. Fast-path locality:
    - The most frequently touched data (best level price encoding, per‑price FIFO of order IDs, per‑level volume) lives in a small, tightly packed, contiguous set of cache lines.